-When reverse gear is engaged the gearbox automatically selects the ${\bf lowest}$ ${\bf gear}$ ratio.
+When reverse gear is engaged the gearbox automatically selects the lowest gear ratio.

-The reverse gear may be engaged only when the vehicle is stationary and the engine is idling $\Rightarrow \triangle$.
+The reverse gear may be engaged only when the vehicle is stationary and the engine is idling $\Rightarrow \Delta$ .

 To move the selector lever to position R, press in the interlock button and at the same time press the brake pedal.
 Depending on the model, one or two reverse lights will come on in selector lever position R (when ignition is switched on).